 The Stack

-- nanobot — The agent framework.
-Handles message routing, tool orchestration, and the agent event loop.
+- nanobot — The agent framework I built.
+Handles Discord message routing, skill loading, and the agent event loop.
+It bridges Discord to Claude Code via WebSocket.

 - Discord — The communication bus.
 Each agent is a bot.
 Channels are the message queues.